sybrew/the-seo-framework/readme.txt

 TODO write https://kb.theseoframework.com/?p=256#default-blocklist-ai and https://kb.theseoframework.com/?p=256#default-blocklist-seo

+TODO canonical URLs for attachments prepend /attachment/  if the name is numeric (op permalink structure contains %category%).
+	* See get_attachment_link()

 Punt:
 - remove jQuery dependencies in UI?
 - The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.